Chatito9323/StreamBase/README.md

 - Supabase account and project
 - Modern web browser

+## Credits
--- All credit goes to Replit and ChatGPT😓
+-- All credit goes to Replit and ChatGPT😅

 ## Installation